 Our post-baccalaureate program is unique: students choose a track, allowing them to have both a distinctive academic experience and a supportive community of similarly situated post-bac students as they prepare for a future health profession.

-Brandeis' world-renowned science programs are the foundation for each post-bac track which also incorporates our popular Health: Science, Society, and Policy (HSSP) Program curriculum.
-Each track includes the following:
+Brandeis' world-renowned science programs are the foundation for each post-bac track, which include the following:

 - The pre-requisite science courses with labs (biology, chemistry, organic chemistry, biochemistry, and physics)

 - Optional courses in our Health: Science, Society, and Policy (HSSP) Program: American Health Care and Racial/Ethnic and Gender Inequalities in Health and Health Care

 - Clinical seminar led by a physician and featuring guest speakers from a variety of health care practices